App version: 0.1.0

 Can You Pay Your Car Off Early?

-The biggest obstacle to paying off your entire car loan early is early payment penalties from your lender.
+The biggest obstacle to paying off your entire car loan early is if you are stuck with early payment penalties from your lender.
 Check your loan agreement.
-You may be charged a certain percentage of your remaining balance if you pay your loan off early.However, if that’s the case, you can strategize and reduce your payments to get some significant financial benefit.
+You may be charged a certain percentage of your remaining balance if you pay your loan off early.However, even if that’s the case, you can strategize and reduce your payments to get some significant financial benefit.

 Pros and Cons of Paying Off a Car Loan Early